andriuz29/Zwift-Click-V2-Universal-PC-Controller/README.md

-# Zwift Click – Universal PC Controller
+# Zwift Click – Universal PC Controller (MyWhoosh)

 This Python script allows you to use the **Zwift Click v2** Bluetooth controller as a universal macro pad on Windows or macOS.
 It bypasses the need for the Zwift Companion app and connects the controller directly to your PC, mapping buttons to keyboard strokes for **Virtual Shifting** and **HUD navigation**.